Dan Aykroyd: Other film and television work

 Other television series that Aykroyd appeared in include According to Jim (2002–2009, which starred Jim Belushi), Living with Fran (2006), and Workin' Moms (2017–2023).
 Aykroyd appeared in two 2011 episodes of CBS's The Defenders as Judge Max Hunter, which also starred Jim Belushi.
 He also appeared on Top Chef Canada as a guest judge.
 He had supporting roles in the 2012 political comedy film The Campaign, which starred SNL alum Will Ferrell, and in the 2013 HBO film Behind the Candelabra.

 In 2014, Aykroyd voiced the role of Scarecrow in Legends of Oz: Dorothy's Return, and had a supporting role in the comedy film Tammy.

-In 2015, he appeared in a State Farm insurance commercial along with Jane Curtin and Laraine Newman, as the Coneheads, talking to "Jake", a State Farm agent, and played the emcee of the video game championship in the science fiction comedy film Pixels.
+In 2015, Aykroyd appeared in a State Farm insurance commercial along with Jane Curtin and Laraine Newman, as the Coneheads, talking to "Jake", a State Farm agent, and played the emcee of the video game championship in the science fiction comedy film Pixels (2015).
 Aykroyd was one of the executive producers of Ghostbusters (2016), a long-discussed reboot of the Ghostbusters franchise.
 He had a cameo appearance in the film, along with many of the rest of the surviving original Ghostbusters cast.

 In 2021, Aykroyd provided the voice of the Postage Stamp Fellow in the episode The Dad-Feelings Limited in the TV series The Simpsons.
 He also reprised his role of Dr. Ray Stantz in the movie Ghostbusters: Afterlife (2021).
+In 2023, he began hosting the series The UnBelievable with Dan Aykroyd on the History Channel.
 Aykroyd expressed interest in having the surviving three actors of the original Ghostbusters reprising their roles for as many sequels as possible.
 He again reprised his role in Ghostbusters: Frozen Empire (2024).